harsh183/125-weekly-projects/README.md

 Sign up: https://forms.gle/N727zpCZKj3KiZW17

-2 months of guided side projects to give people some experience with practical programming and building their portfolios for students at UIUC during Summer 2021.
+Two months of guided side projects to give people some experience with practical programming and building their portfolios for students at UIUC during Summer 2021.

 ## Commitment